LutzGue/songblueprint/README.md

 1   F#      C#      0   0   0   1
 2   F#      D#m     4   3   5   1
 ```
+Usecase: Highlight in red color "not comfortable" only.

 Example 6: Practice the piece on the instrument yourself.
 This will make you more flexible in dealing with unfamiliar keys and develop a feeling in your fingers.
 This autonomy will allow you to improvise later and have fun.
 ![example4](https://github.com/LutzGue/songblueprint/blob/main/img/practicing_example_1.PNG)